 Lower Cascades Falls (Hanging Rock State Park)

-Hike Distance: 0.8 miles roundtrip
+Hike Distance: 0.8 miles round-trip

-Hanging Rock State Park has the best North Carolina waterfalls closest to Central North Carolina’s biggest cities.
+Hanging Rock State Park has the best North Carolina waterfalls, closest to Central North Carolina’s biggest cities.
 It is definitely one of our favorite state parks to reach via a quick day trip from the Triangle, especially from Greensboro!

 You can see all five waterfalls in one day here, but our favorite is absolutely Lower Cascades Falls!
 The entrance is outside the main park gate and has limited parking, so try to arrive as early as possible.